hmrc/service-dependencies/README.md

 repositoryDependencies.metricsGauges.interval  # how often stats are uploaded
 ````

+### Backfill

+All the latest versions of slugs can be looked up from Artifactory and processed.
+Generally this will not be necessary, as the schedulers will process new slugs as the are identified in Artifactory, but it can be required for an initial deployment, or a change in parsing rules.

+To run the backfill, drop the slugParserJobs collection, and call the admin endpoint `POST api/admin/dependencies/slug-parser-jobs/backfill`.

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html")